 The answer is, No, these are not enough.

-Below are the reasons why marketers are focussing more on event marketing than any other approach:
+Below are the reasons why marketers are focusing more on event marketing than any other approach:

 - These channels have become too noisy, and the impact of efforts made on these platforms is becoming obsolete.